Timwi/KtaneSouvenir/translations.md

 If your language can’t perform an equivalent to removing vowels:
 1. Translate the question and module name normally.
 Do not include `\uE001` nor `\uE002` in the module name.
-2. For `TranslatableStrings`, set `["AEIOU"] = ""`.
+2. In `TranslatableStrings`, set `["AEIOU"] = ""`.

 Otherwise:
 1. Translate the question normally.
 2. Add `\uE001` to the start of the translated module name, and add `\uE002` to the end.
-3. For the `TranslatableStrings`, list out every vowel to be removed from the question text.
+3. In `TranslatableStrings`, translate `["AEIOU"]` with a string containing every vowel to be removed from the question text (e.g. `"AEIOUÄÖÜ"` for German).

+## Navy Button, The

+- The `{0}` in `"the Navy Button that had a {0} on it"` becomes a Greek letter (which could be upper- or lower-case).
+- The separate `"the Navy Button that had an {0} on it"` exists only because English needs it when a Greek letter name starts with a vowel (e.g. epsilon, omega).
+In most languages you will just translate both phrases identically.
+However, if your language requires such a distinction, and it’s different from that in English, please let me know.

 ## RPS Judging

 - `"None of these"` and `"All of these"` are answers.
-- `"won"` and `"lost"` are only used in the disambiguating phrase.
+- `"won"` and `"lost"` are only used in the discriminating phrase.
 - `"win"` and `"lose"` are only used in the main body of the question.

 ## Variety

-The disambiguator `"the Variety that has one"` might need to agree with the component in question (e.g. gender).
-If this is the case, translate that string as `""` and use the provided variants with the component in parentheses, but do not include the component in parentheses in your translation.
-If this is not the case, then the variants should all be translated as `""`.
+The discriminator `"the Variety that has one"` might need to agree grammatically with the component in question (e.g. gender).
+* If this is the case, translate *that* string as `""` and use the provided variants with the component in parentheses. *Do not* include the component in parentheses in your translation.
+* If this is not the case, translate all the variants with parentheses as `""`.

 ## White Arrows